 Messaging Sub-Systems in the UK Government

-This is the first part of a three part overview of UK Government G2G Messaging Sub-Systems.
+This is the first part of a three-part overview of UK Government G2G Messaging Sub-Systems.

-Specifically this post looks at “Messaging Sub-Systems in the UK Government” and is an overview of what’s in place, what’s not, and how I’ve classified them.
+Specifically, this post looks at “Messaging Sub-Systems in the UK Government” and is an overview of what’s in place, what’s not, and how I’ve classified them.

 If you’ve been involved with Government, Education, and Health (GEH) IT implementations over the last few years, you will no doubt have come across some of the major G2G systems that have been developed, and are continuing to mature.

-Since just before Tony Blair announced UK Online in September, 2000, with a pledge to provide all government services online by 2005, there have been movements towards greater co-operation and joint working across the UK Government.
+Since just before Tony Blair announced UK Online in September 2000, with a pledge to provide all government services online by 2005, there have been movements towards greater co-operation and joint working across the UK Government.

 In the UK we’ve been hearing about “Joined-Up Government” and “Shared Services” for a number of years.
 Reports such as the Gershon Review, the Transformational Government Strategy and the Varney Report all call for government departments and organisations to work together to deliver more capabilities and greater savings.

 With this drive towards greater cohesion, we have seen systems gravitate around what I call “Identity Ontologies” – Identity as understood and utilised by certain naturally grouped Government Organisations, Departments and Authorities.
-Sharing of Information is being done in departments which have a natural affinity for there peers, based around these Identity Ontologies.
+Sharing of Information is being done in departments which have a natural affinity for their peers, based around these Identity Ontologies.

 For a number of reasons, security of information being exchanged being one, privacy and civil liberties being another, restriction of information (at least some of it) is, and will continue to be, limited across these Ontologies.